willwhite/freemail/README.md

 A database of free and [disposable](http://en.wikipedia.org/wiki/Disposable_email_address) email domains and a handy Node.js module for querying it.

-Use the Node.js module or access the files in the `./data` directory and parse with your language of choice.
+Install via npm or pip or access the files in the `./data` directory and parse with your language of choice.

 In an effort to create the most up-to-date list of domains, the database can be